physik932/code-sample/README.md

 Using Postman or curl, you can PUT a raw body to the same endpoint.
 You should receive a "Motd updated!" message if it was successful.

+Using H2 for persistence, this updates the only record in the database.
+You can follow up with a GET request in Postman or visit the site(s) in a browser to see the updated message.

 ### Development Process
 I started by learning about Spring Boot and how to wire up the basic REST functions to use locally.
 I got this set up by referencing the Spring Boot Hello World documentation.
 I added H2 as the in memory persistent database because I had